sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 Refers to splitting a storage device into multiple sections that each store a logical file system .
 Each partition can only have 1 type of file system such as FAT, NFTS.

+## FAT

+File Access Table, each entry in the table is a block on disk.
+Each entry also stores the index of the next block.
+Sort of a linked list implementation.
+Directory table will then store the starting block for a particular file name.

+## Mounting
+Mounting a file system refers to making that file system accessible.
+Mount it to a certain entry directory.

 ### System Calls
 System calls are a way for user programs to ask the OS to perform operations on it's behalf that can normally only be executed by kernel code.